neurodesk/play/content/en/overview/discussion-forum.md

 Our main discussion forum is hosted on GitHub Discussions

-Please use the link below to ask questions, share ideas, and connect with the NeuroDesk community.
+Please use the link below to ask questions, share ideas, and connect with the neurodesk community.

-**<a href="https://github.com/orgs/NeuroDesk/discussions" target="_blank" rel="noopener noreferrer">Go to the NeuroDesk Discussion Forum on GitHub &rarr;</a>**
+**<a href="https://github.com/orgs/neurodesk/discussions" target="_blank" rel="noopener noreferrer">Go to the neurodesk Discussion Forum on GitHub &rarr;</a>**